Increase user productivity by saving documents & emails to SharePoint while working on other tasks

 • How do you update Outlook items in the background after they have been saved to SharePoint?
 We had to find a way to find the items in Outlook so that we could update them with a ‘Transferred to SharePoint’ category and their URL in SharePoint.
 We found a solution which was quick and reliable and allowed us to update items in the background without impacting the user.

 We are very proud of what we achieved with the new background upload process and are confident you all will love it.
 Users are even more productive than before and thus the adoption of SharePoint in organisations will be even more successful than previously.
 Users can save emails, attachments and documents as they have done before with the added benefits of being able to continue working in Outlook or OnePlaceDocs Explorer whilst the save to SharePoint takes place.

-- Tags: email management, emails to sharepoint, end-user adoption, OnePlaceDocs, OnePlaceLive, OnePlaceMail, SharePoint
+- Tags: background upload, email management, emails to sharepoint, end-user adoption, OnePlaceDocs, OnePlaceLive, OnePlaceMail, SharePoint

 About the Author